Nethereum/Nethereum.eShop/README.md

 Nethereum eShop, a partially decentralised shopping cart based on https://github.com/dotnet-architecture/eShopOnWeb.

 ## Phase 1 Goals.
-+ Demonstrate business privacy by combining Blazor Server with sql server storage, in conjunction with public mainnet smart contracts.
++ Provide an out of the box solution for anyone to create an eShop integrated with Ethereum or use the infrastructure as a template for other solutions.
++ Demonstrate business integration with an Ethereum blockchain.
 + Demontrate authentication and authorisation on a web site using an Ethereum account
 + Demonstrate integrationg using Nethereum.UI with a connection with Metamask
-+ Demonstrate a usual a business process leveraging chain smart contracts (Purchasing, Escrow)
++ Demonstrate a familiar business process and benefits of integrating then with mainnet smart contracts (Purchasing, Escrow, Trust, Proof of purchage)
-+ Demonstrate upgradable rules using a rule engine (Wonka)
++ Demonstrate upgradable rules using a rule engine (Wonka) which could be on chain.
 + Demonstrate other business usages outside of a wallet and token launches.
 + Demonstrate integration with an stable token DAI
++ Demonstrate business privacy by combining Blazor Server with sql server storage, in conjunction with public mainnet smart contracts.

 ## Why an eShop using Ethereum
 * Consumer protection (proof of purchase)